 - Delicate dishes that don’t need much crispy

-- Homemade breads, cakes, pastries, and similar products require a cold air fryer as they slowly heat and cook.
+- Homemade bread, cakes, pastries, and similar products require a cold air fryer as they slowly heat and cook.

 - Don’t preheat the unit when you put parchment paper.